 HotelTonight has seen many copycat companies pop-up as a result of their success, according to TechCrunch.
 Even booking.com released their own last minute booking mobile application in January 2015, showing that even the traditional OTAs want a piece of the new market.

 HotelTonight also competes with daily deal websites like Groupon, Living Social, and Travel Zoo.
-For more information on how to identify the pros and cons of daily deals you can check out our previous blog post.
+For more information on how to price your hotel property, check our previous blog post on pricing strategies.

-If you are an hotelier interested in selling last minute vacant rooms, HotelTonight is definitely worth a shot.
+If you are a hotelier interested in selling last-minute vacant rooms, HotelTonight is definitely worth a shot.
 Although the platform does not work like a traditional OTA, its last-minute, mobile-focused traveler market is readily available on HotelTonight.